Wallet by BudgetBakers review

 Wallet’s free features on Android include:

-Here’s what Wallet’s premium option adds to its basic deal:
+Here’s what Wallet’s Premium option adds to its basic deal:

 Wallet does not sell or share data with third parties, unless it is necessary to provide its services.
 In plain English, this means that BudgetBakers may, for example, give your data to the company that provides the servers that make the app work, but will not sell your details to an advertiser.

 If you’re a tech-savvy person who’s simply looking for a budgeting app that helps you save time, it’s difficult to see why you should choose Wallet.
-Some of the competitors, such as Yolt, allow you to synchronise your cards and accounts with the app for free, instead of paying a monthly fee.
+Some of the competitors, such as Emma, allow you to synchronise your cards and accounts with the app for free, instead of paying a monthly fee.

 However, some people are not big on automation, especially when it comes to financial data and banking.
 If you’d rather do your budgeting manually, and are looking to upgrade from your endless Excel spreadsheet to something a little slicker, Wallet by BudgetBakers is worth a try.

 Get started by visiting Wallet’s website and download the app.
 If you have read this review and the app is not for you, you can also discover more budgeting apps.